Woman’s Own Magazine

 The author of Name Dropping spins a feminist plot with a few decidedly retro twists.
 Gorgeous linguist Lynn Wyman teaches men how to communicate with women, and her methods get results.
 She’s rich, famous, and married to a sensitive, caring, hunky carpenter who likes to chat about his feelings – but not only with her.
 Lynn throws hubby out after she picks up an extension phone and overhears his whispered conversation with a ladylove.
 She’s crushed, but at least the whole world won’t know her perfect mate has been fooling around.
 Then a tell-all article appears in a supermarket tabloid, and Lynn is furious.
 She assumes her soon-to-be-ex wrote it for revenge and for the money she’s not about to give him.
 Her career is in jeopardy, until she accepts the professional challenge of a lifetime, egged on by four loyal girlfriends.
 America’s Toughest Boss, Finefoods CEO Brandon Brock, has just made the cover of Fortune.
 But his multimillion-dollar company is losing prized female executives right and left because Brandon believes in speaking his mind.
 Full-speed-ahead-and-damn-the-torpedoes has always been his philosophy, and it’s gotten him where he wants to go.
 Normally, Lynn wouldn’t give someone this arrogant the time of day.
 True, he’s handsome, sexy, and masterful, but those macho qualities don’t interest her.
 Well, maybe they interest her just a teeny bit.
 In fact, she doesn’t mind going out with him now and then to unbelievably expensive restaurants and being treated like a queen, even if he doesn’t like her friends.
 Actually, Brandon seems to think that one of them wrote the article, and all hell breaks loose when Lynn finds out he’s right.
 Entertaining.

-As I write in the Acknowledgments of Female Intelligence, the novel was inspired by an incident that occurred in Jupiter, Florida, not far from where I live.
+As I write in the Acknowledgments of Female Intelligence, the novel was inspired by an incident that occurred in Jupiter, Florida, not far from where I used to live.
 My husband and I were leaving the local movie theatre when I spotted — and then overheard — another couple on their way toward the exit.
 The woman said to her husband, “Harry, what did you think of the movie?”
 He grunted.
 She said, “I asked you, what did you think of the movie?”
 He shrugged.
 She said, “Why can’t you talk to me?”
 He said, “About what?”

 I found their interaction both amusing and frustrating.
 Why?
 Because after all the Mars/Venus books, after all the magazine articles, after all the “Oprah” segments, women are still trying desperately to get the men in their lives to communicate with them, express their feelings, share.
 I thought, maybe women are just better at communication — smarter, more intuitive, more intelligent — and maybe I can have a good time writing a novel on the subject.